vyanmadai7/ProfileManager/README.md

 - Fills in credentials
 - Clicks the login button for you

-It’s simple, perfect for learning Selenium automation, and it's practical but do you really think you need to use this???.
+It’s simple, perfect for learning Selenium automation, and it's practical but do you really think you need to use this???

 ---